maticzav/graphql-shield/README.md

 ## Troubleshooting

-* When a single field is "Not Authorized!" the entire parent object returns null.
+#### When a single field is "Not Authorized!" the entire parent object returns null.

 This occurs when a non-nullable field (specified in the schema) returns a null value (due to GraphQL Shield blocking the field's value).
 GraphQL is a strongly typed language - the schema serves as a contract between client and server - which requires that the server response follow the schema definition.

 See [#126](https://github.com/maticzav/graphql-shield/issues/126#issuecomment-416524581) and [#97](https://github.com/maticzav/graphql-shield/issues/97#issuecomment-404867307) for more detailed explanations.

+#### A rule is excuted only once even though the dataset contains multiple values (and thus should execute the rule multiple times)

+This occurs because of caching.
+When the cache is set to "contextual" only the contextual variable of the rule is expected to be evaluated.
+Setting the cache to "strict" allows the rule to rely on parent and args parameters as well.

 ## Contributors